 Mr. Reed asked about the process on the Callohill building, and where things stood.
 Ms. McGarry noted that PMA would be working with the new Director of Social Services, Brad Burdette, on any space needs adjustments so they could then determine any impacts to cost estimates.
 She indicated that it was on her radar to follow up and see where they were in the process.
 She noted that once that was complete, she thought PMA would then be able to proceed with conceptual plans for the space.
 She commented that her understanding was that the Board was not quite ready to proceed with having the Building Inspections and Planning and Zoning facility up there.
-She noted that the before they committed to a site plan or infrastructure building out, the Board should consider the other parts of Callohill that could possibly be used for development.
+She noted that if the Board did want to proceed with that, it would follow a similar process.
+Mr. Reed suggested that the before they committed to a site plan or infrastructure building out, the Board should consider the other parts of Callohill that could possibly be used for development.
 He noted that they may be able to coordinate the site development to cut down on costs.
 He suggested that they have Planning and Zoning, Social Services and someone from the Community Development Foundation present at a meeting to discuss the possibilities for the site.
 Mr. Rutherford asked if Building Inspections was included in the Social Services building committee.
 He suggested it would be good to have them present in a professional capacity to attend the development meetings for the Social Services building, as well as the Larkin property development.